 - New: Choose an option from the New submenu to create a project.
 If you choose New Project from Ticket, you can select a Job Ticket from which you can create the project.

-You can also use this submenu to create new libraries and books. - Open: Use this option to open project files. - Open Recent: Use this option to open a project from a list of recently opened files. - Close: Use this option to close the active project. - Save: Use this option to save the active project. - Save As: Use this option to save a copy of the active project.

-- Revert to Saved: Use this option to return the active project to the state it was in when it was last saved. - Import: Use this command to import text into a text box or to import a picture into a picture box. - Save Text: Use this option to save the contents of the active text box as a separate file. - Append: Use this option to append style sheets, colors, layouts, and a variety of other types of resources from another file. - Export: Use this option to export a layout as another file type or version. - Collect for Output: Use this option to copy a file, an output report, and selected resources into one folder.
+You can also use this submenu to create new libraries and books. - New Project from IDML: Use this option to open InDesign IDML files as QuarkXPress projects. - Open: Use this option to open project files. - Open Recent(Mac OS X only, on Windows, a list of the recently opened files are displayed at the end of the File menu.): Use this option to open a project from a list of recently opened files. - Close: Use this option to close the active project. - Save: Use this option to save the active project. - Save As: Use this option to save a copy of the active project. - Save a Copy As/Downsave: Use this option to export one or more layouts in the active project or to save a copy of the active project as a lower version of QuarkXPress. - Revert to Saved: Use this option to return the active project to the state it was in when it was last saved. - Import: Use this command to import text into a text box or to import a picture into a picture box. - Export Picture: Use this command to export a copy of the picture contained in the active picture box or all pictures in the project. - Save Text: Use this option to save the contents of the active text box as a separate file. - Append: Use this option to append style sheets, colors, layouts, and a variety of other types of resources from another file. - Export As: Use this option to export a layout as PDF, EPS, Image, HTML5 Publication, iOS App, ePub, Kindle, or Android App.

+- Collect for Output: Use this option to collect the layout/s, fonts, images, profiles, output report, etc into a folder.
 Collect for output can be performed on all layouts in the project. - Job Jackets: Use this submenu to access the specifications and rules for creating and inspecting a layout, link a project to a Job Jackets file, modify a Job Ticket, and evaluate a layout. - Print: Use this option to print the active file. - Exit (Windows only): Use this option to exit the application.